ICJIA/icjia-qr-code/README.md

 ### How QR Codes Work

-QR codes are a kind of of two-dimensional barcode.
+QR codes are a kind of two-dimensional barcode.
 QR codes use a specific encoding process to convert data into visual patterns:

 1. **Data Analysis**